Solly45/Risk-Reinforcement-Learning/README.md

 The goal of this project was to build and evaluate a Deep Reinforcement Learning agent (SkynetAI) capable of learning to play a stochastic board game with incomplete information: Risk.
 The implementation is based on the PyRisk framework, which provides a minimal yet functional Risk game engine in Python.

 The new agent uses:
-- A Double DQN with Prioritized Experience Replay
+- A Double DQN with Prioritised Experience Replay
 - Custom reward shaping for different game phases
 - Evaluation against heuristic agents (e.g., AlAI)

-The agent and training setup can be found in the `ai/skynet.py` and `train/` folders.
+The agent can be found in the `ai/skynet.py` folder.

 ## How to Run

-To simulate 5000 games between SkynetAI and AlAI:
+First, create an empty folder called `data` within the main directory, then to simulate 5000 games between SkynetAI and AlAI:

 ```bash
 python -m pyrisk SkynetAI AlAI --games=5000